TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Experiment

 \subsubsection{RQ1}

-We used \textbf{Rule-parsing accuracy} and \textbf{Component-parsing accuracy} to measure the performance of the rule parser.
-For each subcomponent element within the generated scenario representation, if it aligns with the ground truth, then the subcomponent element is thought accurately parsed.
-The \textbf{rule-parsing accuracy} for a specific traffic rule is determined by the proportion of correctly parsed subcomponent elements to the total in the scenario representation of that rule.
-For a rule parser, a higher number of traffic rules parsed with 100\% rule-parsing accuracy indicates that it is more proficient in deriving information from traffic rules and creating structured scenario representations.
-Meanwhile, the \textbf{Component-parsing accuracy} for a given subcomponent represents the percentage of correctly parsed elements of the subcomponent across all traffic rules.
-The component-parsing accuracy demonstrates the ability of the rule parser to process diverse information associated with different subcomponents.
+We used \textbf{Accuracy} to measure the performance of the rule parser.
+Specifically, we applied the metric at \textit{rule} level and \textit{component} level.
+Given a scenario representation of a traffic rule $R={R^1, R^2, ..., R^m}$ containing $M$ component elements, the \textbf{accuracy at the rule level} is calculated as Formula~\ref{eq:acc_rule}, where $GT$ is the ground truth scenario representation of the traffic rule generated as described in Section~\ref{sec:benchmark}. $ACC_{rule}=100\%$ means all component elements are parsed correctly for the traffic rule.
+For a rule parser, a higher number of traffic rules parsed with 100\% $ACC_{rule}$ indicates that it is more proficient in deriving information from traffic rules and creating structured scenario representations.

+Given $N$ traffic rules ${T_1, T_2, ..., T_N}$ and the specific component $i$, the \textbf{accuracy at the component level} $ACC_{comp}(i)$ is calculated as Formula~\ref{eq:acc_comp}, where $R_j^i=$ is the parsed element for the $i$th component of the traffic rule $T_j$ and $GT_j^i$ is the corresponding ground truth component element.
+The accuracy at the component level demonstrates the ability of the rule parser to process diverse information associated with different components.